Home/Editorial Guides/Pamplemousses Botanical Garden Guide 2026: Tickets, Hours, Guide Fees, Golf Cart, and Visitor Rules

 Guide, golf cart, wheelchair, and parking choices

 The golf cart is not a full-day rental.
-The official page says a cart with driver is available for a maximum of three persons per ride, and the ride lasts 45 minutes.
+The official page says a cart with a driver is available for a maximum of three persons per ride, and the ride lasts 45 minutes.
 The listed tariff is Rs 300 for adults and children above 12, and Rs 100 for children aged 5 to 12.

 Wheelchairs are available on request free of charge for handicapped persons.
 Parking is free in the car park area, but the garden asks visitors not to park in front of the main gate.